 Growing up, I was privileged to see beautiful pictures of my mom as a young girl.

-When I asked her what the occasion was, she said it was ceremonial wear in those days, women dressed up like that as part of their cultural heritage.
-The concept of ‘’African beauty’’ has really changed over time.
-For those born in the early 90s the difference in space-time continuum may not be a mile, it’s wide enough to notice the difference.
+Interesting!
+It’s amazing how the concept of ‘’African beauty’’ has really changed over time.
+To those birthed in the early 90s, the difference in space-time continuum may not be a mile apart but is wide enough to notice the difference.

 WHERE DO BEADS COME FROM?